 - Test several variants of pages to determine which works best.

-- Keep data input forms very short, don’t make the users sweat while filling them or hesitate if they expose too much personal information.
-Explain how this information will be used to clear the doubts.
+- Keep data input forms very short, don’t make the users sweat while filling them.

-Challenges of display advertising and how to handle them
+Challenges of display ads and how to tackle them

 Display creatives are considered to be the most affordable and universal ones, however, such phenomena as banner blindness may prevent them from reaching their peak effectiveness.
 Banner blindness is the ability of the human eye to avoid ads during site browsing, it happens both consciously or subconsciously.
-The concept of banner blindness was first used in 1998 but now, when the websites are packed with ads the problem has turned almost catastrophic.
+You must consider this, especially for the programmatic buying of ads.

-The algorithms match cookies with campaign criteria and place the ads themselves without human interaction.
-However, the competition for user attention is very tough and the creative itself, messaging and campaign controls should never be underestimated.
+Take for instance, programmatic advertising algorithms on DSP or ad exchange, they match cookies with campaign criteria and place the ads themselves without human interaction.
+However, the competition for user attention is very tough and the creative itself, messaging should never be underestimated during the ad buying.

-For display marketing campaigns based on CPM (cost per mile), advertisers pay for 1000 impressions served by publishers on websites/in apps.
-This model is more affordable than cost per click (since cost per impression is cheaper) but the ad campaign performance will depend on how engaging the representation of your product or service is to your audience.
-For the same amount of money you pay with CPC, you can generate significantly more clicks out of those 1000 impressions.
-Just see how to prepare the campaign.
+For display marketing campaigns (ad buying based on CPM - cost per mile), advertisers pay for 1000 impressions served by publishers on websites/in apps.
+This model is more affordable than cost per click (since cost per impression is cheaper) but the ad campaign performance (including the number of clicks per each served impression) will depend on how engaging the ad is.

 Where to serve display creatives?